1122018/site/content/posts/this-is-no-longer-a-daily-blog.md

 Writing a post every day is tedious, and I don't enjoy it.
 So why would I do it?
 I was writing this blog to keep myself in check.
 But after a couple months now of doing it, I don't need the writing to get shit done every day.
 I am still going to post.
 But it will just be more whenever I feel like it.
 When I have something to share.

 The entire point of this was just to document my progression from a bum to hopefully being much more successful in life, work and everything.
 I don't need or want to write a post that is often meaningless every day to achieve that.
+I will post when I have real progression to show, and things I want to document.
+Those events were very rapid in the beginning because I started a million new things at once.
+But now it is turning into a more regular progression.
+So the need to force myself to write everyday is an unnecessary burden I was giving myself.

 I have more important things to do.